nalivayev/florentine-abbot/docs/en/naming.md

     * This is the most important field.
 Enter all known information here:
         * **Who is depicted:** Names of people, their family relationships (e.g., "Ivan Petrov (grandfather), Maria Petrova (grandmother).
 Sitting on a bench in the garden at 10 Lenin St.").
         * **What is happening:** Event, holiday (e.g., "Celebrating a silver wedding").
-        * **Origin of the photo:** Information source (e.g., "Inscription on the back of the original", "From Aunt Anna's words", "Determined by the model of the car in the background").
+        * **Origin of the photo:** Information source (e.g., "Inscription on the back of the original", "Date imprinted on photo (Quartz Date)", "From Aunt Anna's words", "Determined by the model of the car in the background").
         * **History of changes:** (e.g., "Date clarified on 2024-01-12 from circa 1950 to exact 1950-06-15 based on an album found with dates").
         * **Link to other files:** For the obverse, indicate the existence of a reverse (e.g., "Inscriptions on the back: see file 1950.06.15.E.FAM.POR.0001.R.MSR.tiff").